Anikate-De/Portfolio/README.md

 # Portfolio

-A flutter web app to serve as a portfolio.
+A static website, made with Flutter, to serve as a Portfolio website.

 Created by Anikate De